ribl/FBAnnotationClusteringSwift/README.md

 import MapKit
 ```

-Add a MapKit View and set the delegate.
+Add a MapKit View in the Storyboard, and set the delegate.

 ### Step 3:  Return either a cluster or a pin in the MKMapViewDelegate